History of the Indian Tribes of North America: Publication

 To reach a wider public, McKenney commissioned lithographs of the paintings, with each portrait to be supported by a full biography of the subject.
 The full project was envisioned to be published in three volumes.
 To research and write those, McKenney commissioned James Hall (1793–1868), a judge and Treasurer of the State of Illinois, who was known as a writer.
 Hall had difficulty in developing the biographies, as McKenney never provided promised source material.
 Hall spent eight years tracking and researching the subjects, about whom McKenney had provided little more than names.

 The subscription price of $120 for the whole set had seemed high at the beginning of the project, but it was not enough to defray the costs incurred during the exacting production process of the original folio volumes.
 The Panic of 1837 caused widespread financial distress, and many subscribers to the Folio were unable to pay for their subscriptions.
 At that time, McKenney withdrew completely from the project.

-Hall and a new publisher (C. Rice & A N Hart) brought the series to completion, with the final installment appearing in January 1844.
+Hall and a new publisher (D. Rice & A N Hart) brought the series to completion, with the final installment appearing in January 1844.
 This was long after McKenney had thought he could first publish the portrait/biography project.
 In the end, it had a total of 1,250 subscribers.